 - In product surveys, choosing "I haven't heard of the product" or "I don't like X product" is the same as saying "You need to try harder to get to me."

 - The only way the advertising industry can "lose" is through government regulations that restrict advertising.
 For example, advertising on tobacco is forbidden or strongly restricted in many countries— and surprisingly, the various tobacco companies are rather happy with that, since that means they save a lot of money that they would otherwise have to give to the advertisement industry to make sure their ad campaign beats their competitors' ad campaign.
+The United States Government tried to offset this by forcing tobacco companies to fund anti-tobacco advertising, except they inadvertently created the Stealth Cigarette Commercial.

 - The same is true for stock brokers: Whether the stocks rise or fall does not matter to them, they get paid any time they buy or sell stocks for their clients.
 Their only concern is that their clients feel they are doing their job well and don't take their stocks to another broker to manage.